amnesiiac/amnesiiac.github.io/_posts/2019-09-26-post-point-estimation-map-mle.md

   - math
 ---

-MLE(maximum likelihood estimation) and MAP(maximum a posteriori) are all point estimations, which are used for estimating values of variables in probability distributions & graphical models.
+MLE (maximum likelihood estimation) and MAP (maximum a posteriori) are all point estimations, which are used for estimating values of variables in probability distributions & graphical models.

 MLE and MAP are rough the same, for both are used for computing a single estimate, rather than getting the full distribution.

-while, the MLE is view from Frequency, MAP is view from Bayesian.
+while, the MLE is view from frequency, MAP is view from bayesian.

 <hr>

 ### # coin test: difference between MLE & MAP
-a coin toss game repeat 5 times, result in 1 head 4 tails.
+playing a coin toss game repeat 5 times, result in 1 head 4 tails.

-(1) in the view of MLE: each time the result of a coin toss is a random variable, and the PDF of this game var should conform to 0-1 distribution.
+1) view of MLE: each time the result of a coin toss is a random variable, and the PDF of this game var should conform to 0-1 distribution.

-hence, MLE view is to directly use the observed result as ref, then compute the param p in 0-1 distribution, which can reproduce the ref result to the max extend.
+hence, MLE view is to directly use the observed result as the true distribution, then compute the param p in 0-1 distribution, through which to .

-(2) in the view of MAP: the coin is only tossed 5 times, which is not fully convincible, therefore, we want to gain some prior knownledge: whether the coin is balanced & symmetrical\... investigation shows: the coin is made by a mint, ideally the coin is perfect, and param p = 0.5, however, we want to believe: the coin can be perfect on 1000 factory tests, combining prior knowledge & local test, the param p can be computed as:
+2) view of MAP: the coin is only tossed 5 times, which is not fully convincible, thus, we want to gain some prior knownledge: whether the coin is balanced & symmetrical\... investigation shows: the coin is made by a mint, ideally the coin is perfect with param p = 0.5, but, we choose to believe: the coin can only be perfect on 1000 factory tests.

+combining prior knowledge & local test, the param p can be computed as:

 $$ (0.2*5 + 0.5*1000) / (1000+5) = 0.4985 $$